 For teens who struggle with their weight, it can be easy for them — and their parents — to fret about the number they see on the bathroom scale.
-But a new set of guidelines says parents can help their teens by taking the focus off what they weigh and instead encouraging good eating habits.
+But parents can actually help their teens by taking the focus off what they weigh and instead encouraging better eating habits.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The American Academy of Pediatrics (AAP) has issued evidence-based guidance for parents and doctors on how to help teenagers avoid obesity and eating disorders.
 This is important, especially during the very self-critical years in their lives.